asfe0001/IoT-GoodMorning/Group_Bed/README.md

 ## List of Requirements Group03
  * Publish percent values to broker with Raspberry PI
- * Get analog readout from KY-018 to RPI via i2c Bus
+ * Get analog readout from KY-050 to RPI via GPIO
  * Publish analoge readout to broker